 They mature within a year.
 They offer high liquidity, low volatility and low returns (3-4%).

-Equity and Equity Share: Equity is ownership in a company.
-Equity share represents proportionate ownership in the company.
+Equity is ownership in a company where as an equity share represents proportionate ownership in the company.
 It means you own a part of the company.
 There are two types of equities, Equity Share and Preferential Share.

 There is no maturity date of equity share.
 If you need money you can get it by selling your equity to another buyer.
-Returns on equity share are given by dividends and by capital appreciation.
+Shareholders get their returns on equity share in form of dividends and also by capital appreciation.
 These days equity Mutual Funds are very popular as they help the investors to get maximum returns of their investments by pooling their money to invest in diverse portfolio.
 Investments made in Equity Linked Saving Scheme (ELSS) Mutual Funds are eligible for deduction under sec.
 80-C of IT act- 1961 subject to a limit of Rs.
 100,000/-.
 Equity shares and MFs offer high risk and high returns of the investors.
 One should invest in equities and MFs only after reading the offer documents carefully.

 Preferential Shares are hybrid instrument of debt and equity.
-Preferential shares pay a fixed dividend that doesn’t fluctuate.
+These shares pay a fixed dividend that doesn’t fluctuate.
 The major benefit of preferential shares is that the owner has a greater claim over company’s assets than any other shareholder.
-If the company goes bankrupt, the preferred shareholders are paid off before the common shareholders.
+If the company becomes bankrupt, the preferred shareholders are paid off before the common shareholders.